Atlassian CEO Mike Cannon-Brookes says software not dead despite shares slumping 69 per cent

 However, the stock tumbled another 6 per cent in after-hours markets as free cashflow plunged 51 per cent to $US168.5 million in an outcome it blamed on the timing of billings and other one-off payments in the quarter.

-Stock-based compensation for the quarter to staff totalled $US452.6 million.
+The company’s cratering share price has also hit employee wealth as it relies heavily on non-cash stock-based compensation as a form of remuneration.
+SBC for the December quarter to staff totalled $US452.6 million.
 In 2025 the homegrown software giant reported around 13,800 employees.

-A staff member with $1 million invested and unvested stock would have seen the value of that fall to around $300,000 over the horror 12-month run for the share price.
+A staff member with $1 million in vested and unvested stock has seen the value of that fall to around $300,000 over the horror 12-month run for the share price.
+Mr Cannon-Brookes is estimated to have seen $19 billion wiped off his own personal fortune over the last year.

 Atlassian said neither Mr Cannon-Brookes or other senior staff are available for interview.